SeeByKilian/SeeByKilian/README.md

 [![Competence](https://img.shields.io/badge/Postman-grey?logo=postman)]()
 [![Competence](https://img.shields.io/badge/Linux-grey?logo=linux)]()

 🙋‍♂️ Hello, I'm Kilian.
-From a very young age, I've been passionate about software development and photography-passions that I hope to pursue professionally.
+From a very young age, I've been passionate about software development and photography, passions that I hope to pursue professionally.
 I work alongside a small videographer named Artur.
 On this GitHub profile, you can explore my various projects that I've made available to developers.

 🎭 Since 2019, I have specialized as a developer primarily focused on back-end work, with solid experience in PHP, JavaScript, and C#.
 However, I also have front-end skills.
 I am capable of working on network infrastructure projects, server configuration, database management, and API usage.